TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 </div>
 ```

-- NVDA with Chrome: "Button, this is not a button"
+- NVDA with Chrome: ″Button, this is not a button″
-- NVDA with Firefox: "Button"
+- NVDA with Firefox: ″Button″
-- VoiceOver with Safari: "This is not a button".
+- VoiceOver with Safari: ″This is not a button″.

-In all three browsers, `aria-label` provides the accessibility name "This is not a button".
-In Chrome and Safari, a `<div>` element with `role="button link"` received the `button` role, while in Firefox it received the `pushbutton` one.
+In all three browsers, `aria-label` provides the accessibility name ″This is not a button″.
+In Chrome and Safari, the `div` element with `role="button link"` received the `button` role, while in Firefox it received the `pushbutton` one.

 ![Two existing roles as a value from accessibility tree preview in Chrome, Firefox and Safari DevTools.](images/two-existing-tokens.png)